ShenhanQian/GaussianAvatars/README.md

 </details>

+> [!NOTE]
-> **NOTE:** During training, a complete evaluation are conducted on both the validation set (novel-view synthesis) and test set (self-reenactment) every `--interval` iterations.
+> During training, a complete evaluation are conducted on both the validation set (novel-view synthesis) and test set (self-reenactment) every `--interval` iterations.
 You can check the metrics in the commandline or Tensorboard.
 The metrics are computed on all images, although we only save partial images in Tensorboard.

 ### 2. Interactive Viewers